Multilayer Codes for Synchronization from Deletions and Insertions: Abstract

 \section{Abstract}

-Consider two remote nodes, each having a binary sequence.
-The sequence at one node differs from the other by a small number of deletions.
-The node with the shorter sequence wishes to reconstruct the longer sequence using minimal information from the other node.
+Consider two remote nodes (encoder and decoder), each with a binary sequence.
+The encoder's sequence $X$ differs from the decoder's sequence $Y$ by a small number of edits (deletions and insertions).
+The goal is to construct a message $M$, to be sent via a one-way error free link, such that the decoder can reconstruct $X$ using $M$ and $Y$.
 In this paper, we devise a coding scheme for this one-way synchronization model.
-The scheme is based on multiple layers of Varshamov-Tenenglots codes combined with off-the-shelf linear error-correcting codes.
+The scheme is based on multiple layers of Varshamov-Tenengolts (VT) codes combined with off-the-shelf linear error-correcting codes, and uses a list decoder.
+We bound the expected list size of the decoder under certain assumptions, and validate its performance via numerical simulations.
+We also consider an alternative decoder that uses only the constraints from the VT codes (i.e., does not require a linear code), and has a smaller redundancy at the expense of a slightly larger average list size.